microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 ## Functional Tests

+Pre-requisites
 	To execute the functional tests, you need to install some additional prerequisites:

-* IIS (Make sure Internet Information Services > World Wide Web Services > Application Development Features > ASP.NET 4.6 is enabled)
+	For Web and PerformanceCollector IIS Express should be installed.

-To execute the functional tests for DependencyCollector, you need to install Docker as well (Windows 10 or Windows Server 2016 required), as all these tests deploy every dependencies into Docker containers locally.
+	For Dependency Collector, you need to install Docker for windows as these tests need several additional dependencies to be deployed like SQL Server, Azure Emulator etc, and these are deployed as Docker containers.
 		* Docker for Windows (https://docs.docker.com/docker-for-windows/install/).
 After installation switch Docker engine to Windows Containers.(https://blogs.msdn.microsoft.com/webdev/2017/09/07/getting-started-with-windows-containers/)

 After you've done this, execute the ```runFunctionalTests.cmd``` script as administrator in the repository root.
 You can also run and debug the functional tests from Visual Studio by opening the solutions under the Test directory in the repository root.